 Looking into their eyes, you can see their minds at work.
 They’re more intelligent than we realize.
 The red haired apes even look human with their ability to hold objects in their hands.
 Orangutans are endangered and only found on the islands of Borneo and Sumatra, in Malaysia and Indonesia respectively, and there are estimated to be less than 50,000 left in the wild.
 They’ve become victims to habitat loss, especially due to the controversial palm oil industry.

 Borneo was always on the itinerary for the trip, but after some rough weather in Kota Kinabalu, we ended up going to Kuching instead.
-Which is how we ended up at Matang Wildlife Centre for what became the highlight of my trip.
+This is how we ended up at Matang Wildlife Centre for what became the highlight of my trip.
 The group arrived at the centre for the Heart 2 Heart program, which involves an afternoon of volunteering and getting to know the majestic creatures.
 Ben Fogle even experienced it!

 Located on the edge of Kubah National Park, Matang Wildlife Centre is different from other wildlife habitats.
 The orangutans and other animals in cages are ones who would not survive on their own in the wild.
 They’ve been confiscated or donated from zoos and the illegal pet trade.
 Most of the orangutans actually live in the forest or are slowly reintroduced after time around people.

 Our day of volunteering started early as we changed into official shirts, slipped on rubber boots, masks and helmets to clean out alpha male Peter’s enclosure.
 We were given water and scrub brushes, where we made it squeaky clean and left bananas and guavas throughout for our orangutan friend to find.
-Then we made a Martha Stewart-style salad with tapioca leaves, nuts and honey wrapped in a burlap bag to keep both their bodies and minds working at their best.

 One of the first things we were shown upon arriving at the center were images of injuries caused by orangutans when humans got too close or mistreated them.
 The bites were gruesome and bloody, certainly not something you’d want to risk in the name of a photo.